valerysamovich/roster/README.md

 Application components which not work as they should:

-   1.Activation Script
+   1. Activation Script
-   2.Pagination for data
+   2. Pagination for data
-   3.Note Redirection page with preview for whole note
+   3. Note Redirection page with preview for whole note